woodske/KotorAutoMod/README.md

+This is no longer being developed, check out this project for an active mod manager: https://github.com/th3w1zard1/KOTORModSync

 # KotorAutoMod

 There are a lot of KotoR mods so many people have come up with mod builds that have been tested and validated to work.
 This application aims to make modding KotoR a little bit easier by automating the install process for some of these builds.
 The builds supported at the moment are listed below: